blubluxx/expenses-app/README.md

 ## Description

 A personal expense tracker app where users can add, categorize, and analyze their spending habits.
-This project is designed for intermediate developers and provides a hands-on opportunity to work with Python for data handling, visualization, and web development.
+This project provides a hands-on opportunity to work with Python for data handling, visualization, and web development.

 ---

-## Features
+## Features in development

 ### 1. User Management

 - Sign up and log in functionality.
-- Password hashing using libraries like `bcrypt`.
+- Password hashing using libraries like `passlib`.
-- Session management with Flask-Login or Django's authentication system.
+- Session management using cookies.

 ### 2. Expense Tracking